ValkyRiver/upgrademod/README.md

 • All vanilla booster packs have upgrades

-• Most Tags have upgrades
+• All Tags have upgrades

-• Most Vouchers have upgrades
+• All Vouchers have upgrades

 • Higher-level blinds have higher scoring requirements